Ezekiel Elliott: 2022 season

 Elliot finished the 2022 season with 231 carries for 876 yards and 12 touchdowns to go along with 17 receptions for 92 yards in 15 games and 14 starts.
 Seven of his 12 rushing touchdowns were scored from the one-yard line, and 10 were scored from within six yards of the goal-line.

-In the Divisional Round against the 49ers, Elliott rushed for 26 yards and played center for one play during the 19–12 road loss.
+In the Divisional Round against the 49ers, Elliott rushed 10 times for 26 yards and played center for one play during the 19–12 road loss.

 The Cowboys released Elliott on March 15, 2023.

 New England Patriots

 On August 16, 2023, Elliott signed a one-year, $3 million contract with the New England Patriots.
 Patriots offensive coordinator Bill O'Brien stated that Elliott would be used primarily in third-down and red zone situations behind starter Rhamondre Stevenson.
-During a 21–18 road victory over the Steelers in Week 14, Elliott had 140 scrimmage yards and a receiving touchdown.
+During a Week 14 21–18 road victory over the Steelers, Elliott had 140 scrimmage yards and a receiving touchdown.

 Elliott finished the 2023 season with 184 carries for 642 yards and three touchdowns to go along with 51 receptions for 313 yards and two touchdowns in 17 games and five starts.

 Dallas Cowboys (second stint)

-On April 30, 2024, Elliott signed a one-year, $2 million contract to return to the Dallas Cowboys.
-In the 2024 season opener game against the Cleveland Browns, Elliott ran 10 times for 40 yards with a touchdown and added two catches for nine yards, which helped contribute to the blowout victory.
-In December 2024, the Cowboys and Elliott agreed to mutually part ways after Elliott requested to be released; in order for him to pursue the chance of joining a playoff bound team, as the Cowboys failed to qualify for the post-season that year.
-He finished the 2024 season with 74 carries for 226 yards and three touchdowns.
+On April 30, 2024, Elliott signed a one-year, $2 million contract to return to the Cowboys.

+During the season opener against the Cleveland Browns, Elliott rushed 10 times for 40 yards with a touchdown and added two catches for nine yards, which helped contribute to the 33–17 road victory.
+On December 31, 2024, the Cowboys and Elliott agreed to mutually part ways after Elliott requested to be released in order for him to pursue the chance of joining a playoff bound team, as the Cowboys failed to qualify for the playoffs.
+Elliott finished the 2024 season with 74 carries for 226 yards and three touchdowns to go along with 12 receptions for 69 yards in 15 games and two starts.

 Los Angeles Chargers

 On January 6, 2025, Elliott signed to the Los Angeles Chargers practice squad.
-Elliott was not chosen to be elevated to the active roster for the January 11, wild-card game versus the Houston Texans.
+He was not chosen to be elevated to the active roster for the Wild Card Round against the Houston Texans.
 On January 20, Elliott's practice squad contract with the Chargers officially expired.